 Foam board insulation is installed on unfinished walls and roofs during construction.
 You can also install it during a major renovation and put it on the outside of your home.
 Rigid foam boards offer air-tight insulation at a very affordable cost.
 A more expensive but easier type of foam board insulation is foam spray which works the same way, but it is in liquid form to spray it into the walls and floors.

 Reflective insulation is typically installed in attic ceilings or under the roof.
 It works by reflecting heat from the sun instead of absorbing it hence keeping the house cool and comfortable.
-Materials used for reflective insulation include foil-faced kraft paper, polyethylene bubbles, plastic film and cardboard fitted between beams, studs, and joists.
+Materials used for reflective insulation include foil-faced kraft paper, polyethylene bubbles, plastic film, and cardboard fitted between beams, studs, and joists.
 While not all types of insulation necessarily require a contractor, it is best to hire one.
 Not only will they do a better job, but they will also seal air leaks and do other repairs before installing the insulation.
-If you are building a new house or renovating an old one, you should obtain a few cost estimates from a few good contractors and consider every advantage and features of the insulation especially the R-Value.
+If you are building a new house or renovating an old one, you should obtain a few cost estimates from a few good contractors and consider every advantage and feature of the insulation, especially the R-Value.